MicrosoftDocs/appcenter-docs/docs/diagnostics/windows-support.md

 App Center supports the full diagnostics feature set for both sideloaded and Windows Store UWP apps using the 2.5.0 SDK or later versions.
 To enable App Center’s diagnostics for your UWP app, follow [App Center's UWP SDK documentation](~/sdk/crashes/uwp.md) to integrate the App Center SDK.
 You can learn more about the complete feature set in the [diagnostics features documentation](~/diagnostics/features.md).

-## New diagnostics experience for UWP apps
+## New diagnostics experience

-With the 2.5.0 SDK release in October 2019, App Center released a new diagnostics experience to address the limitations and gaps in the old experience.
+With the 2.5.0 SDK release in October 2019, App Center released a new diagnostics experience.
 This section details the improvements and transition experience with the new release.

 ### What improvements were made?

-The new and improved diagnostics experience for UWP apps includes support for both Windows store and sideloaded apps.
-This includes the following additions:
+The new and improved diagnostics experience includes the following additions:

 - A full symbolication experience that allows you to upload symbols in App Center.
 See the symbolication section below for more details.
 - Support for handled exceptions